thogiti/thogiti.github.io/_posts/2024-04-18-A-Deep-dive-into-ePBS-Design-Specs.md

 ## ePBS Design Specifications

+*Note:* If you're new to ePBS (Enshrined Proposer Builder Separation) or PBS (Proposer Builder Separation) in Ethereum, or if you're looking to refresh your understanding, my previous article on [ePBS]((https://thogiti.github.io/2024/03/28/ePBS.html)) is an excellent starting point[^15].

 The current enshrined Proposer Builder Separation (ePBS) or native Proposer Builder Separation specification[^12][^13] addresses a critical issue in Ethereum's current implementation of PBS[^1][^2].
 Traditionally, both proposers and builders have had to rely on intermediaries through MEV-Boost[^3][^4], which introduces trust and censorship concerns as outlined above.
 The ePBS framework modifies this dynamic by changing the necessity of intermediaries ("must") to an option ("may"), allowing for a more trustless interaction within the Ethereum ecosystem[^5][^6][^7].
 It incorporates [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) and [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002), which are integral to its implementation.

 EIP-7251 aims to increase the maximum effective balance (Max EB) for Ethereum validators to 2048 ETH while keeping a minimum stake of 32 ETH, reducing the total number of validators without compromising security.
 EIP-7002 introduces a mechanism allowing validators to trigger exits from the beacon chain using their execution layer (0x01) withdrawal credentials, enhancing flexibility and security for staking operations.